Coomalbidgup, Western Australia

 Coomalbidgup is on the traditional land of the Wudjari people of the Noongar nation.

 The town of Coomalbidgup was gazetted in 1961, named after the nearby Coomalbidgup Creek.
-The name of the creek is of indigenous origin, with multiple meanings of the name recorded.
+The name of the creek is of Aboriginal origin, with multiple meanings of the name recorded.

 The Unnamed WA27888 Nature Reserve was gazetted on 3 December 1965 and has a size of 46.15 km2.
 The Unnamed WA26885 Nature Reserve was gazetted on 19 July 1963 and has a size of 52 km2.
 Both are located in the Esperance Plains bioregion.

 The State Heritage listed Moir Homestead Ruins are located in Coomalbidgup.
 The ruins are located within Stokes National Park, on the eastern shore of the inlet.